 Relative Density is the mass of a volume of Natural Gas divided by the mass of an equal volume of dry air, both expressed in the same unit, both gases being in the same state at 0o C and an absolute pressure of 1.01325 bar.

+Renewable Energy Source (RES) is used as a common term to describe renewable gasses such as E-methane and Biomethane.

 Renomination is an increase or reduction of a previously Accepted Nomination carried out with effect for the following Gas Day or in the, at any given time, current Gas Day.